Our proverbs are convictions that drive us.

 ◉ Forgiveness is the root of our love; because we are flawed, loving each other is not always easy.
 We practice Matthew 18.
 Our body is held together by a dialogue of love.

-◉ Truth without loves kills, while love without truth lies.
+◉ Truth without love kills, while love without truth lies.

 ◉ Engaging in healthy dialogue is what keeps us real.
 We want everyone among us to experience respect and understanding as they explore what they think and feel.